Invoice Processing Automation: Why You Need to Make It Happen

 Switching to automated invoice processing helps your company gain a clear view of what’s happening as far as cash flow management.
 As a result, organizations can more easily find and resolve issues impacting the invoice processing cycle.
 Once your company has a better understanding of its cash flows, it is easier for business owners and executives to plan out their next moves, like investing in new products or training for workers.

 Challenge #4: Difficulty Staying Compliant

 No business wants to be on the wrong end of an audit.
 Your invoices are essential documentation for complying with tax and financial regulations.
 They let auditors know exactly what your business purchased and how much money the company earned.
 Any issues on that front can keep you from complying with regulations.

 Automated invoice processing makes it possible to centralize all the information required for audits.
 You can grant auditors access to an invoice processing software portal and allow them to pull any necessary documentation.
 Digitization and automation of your invoice processes mean that company workers no longer have to scramble to pull together required audit documentation.

 Is Invoice Processing Automation Right for My Company?

 If you’re still not sure that automatic invoice processing is the right move for your company, the answers to the following questions may be enough to help you see the light.

 Tools like Integrify can help you map out each step in your manual processes to get the answers to these questions.
 Once you realize how much money you’re spending on manual invoice processing, you can work out how much you can save by switching to automated invoice software.
-In addition, getting rid of repetitive invoice tasks can give your accounts payable staff more time to deal with other business priorities.
+In addition, getting rid of repetitive invoice tasks and embracing AP automation can give your accounts payable staff more time to deal with other business priorities.

 The Integrify platform gives organizations what they need to transform how they do business and improve operational efficiency.
 Learn more about what your company can gain by scheduling a demo.